wsgan001/mcs-ds-notes/cs412/Readme.md

 Since duplicates are a problem, the *key observation* is: define an order to generate subgraphs.

-You create such order by doing a DFS Spanning tree: flatten a graph into a sequence using depth-first search.
+You create such order by doing a DFS Spanning tree: flatten a graph into a tree using depth-first search.

 Then you record the *right-most path extension* as a sequence and use that sequence to drive growth of the tree from k to k+1 (details elided)

 The right-most path extension works like this:

-Given a spanning tree (a tree subgraph of the graph that uses the minimum number of edges) that gives each node an index, you can generate a sequence, starting at node 0, such that you every time you follow the smallest index node available:
+A spanning tree (a tree subgraph of the graph that uses the minimum number of edges), gives each node an index.
+You can take those indexes and generate a sequence, starting at node 0, such that you every time you follow the smallest index node available:

 ```
                   -----